JSTeamHEG/jse-fall15-11/README.md

 You will probably want these Backbone views:

-* UserView: displays the user's public profile (username and bio), a logout button, and the four views below.
+* `UserView`: displays the user's public profile (username and bio), a logout button, and all views below.

-* CreatePostView: display a text input area and a "Post It" button which submits the new post.
+* `CreatePostView`: display a text input area and a "Post It" button which submits the new post.

-* RecentPostsView: a list of the 5 most recent posts made by anyone.
+* `RecentPostsView`: a list of the 5 most recent posts made by anyone.

-* MyPostsView: a list of all the posts made by the current user.
+* `MyPostsView`: a list of all the posts made by the current user.

+When you add the bonus "mentions" feature, you'll also need:

-* MyMentionsView: a list of all the posts made which mention the current user (by including @username).
+* `MyMentionsView`: a list of all the posts made which mention the current user (by including @username).

 Each listed post should display the post's text (with embedded mentions), author, and timestamp as a formatted of a string (something like "Jan 1 2035, 12:34:56").
 To turn the Unix timestamp into a more nicely formatted string, you'll probably want to check out some of the methods of the Date object.
-If you wish, you may use a Backbone view for each individual Post, but since Posts can't be edited, there isn't much benefit in a Backbone view.
+If you wish, you may use a Backbone view for each individual Post, but since Posts can't be edited, there isn't much benefit in a Backbone view over a simple DOM element.

 Notice that there is no Backbone `LoginView`!
 The login screen will not be handled by Backbone; instead, it will be rendered by the server as an alternative to the main application page (which includes the Backbone views).